supabase-community/partner-gallery-example/README.md

 2. Run the `schema.sql` file in the Supabase dashboard to create the relevant tables
 3. Update the environment variables (either in Vercel or locally) with Supabase URL and Anon Key

-- Locally: `cp .env.local.example .env.local`
+- Locally: `cp app/.env.local.example app/.env.local`

 4. Deploy Supabase Edge Function for contact form notifications: